Lexus NX review

 Front space

-Storage space is respectable, with decent-sized door bins, a cubby under the centre armrest and a couple of cupholders between the front seats.
+Storage space is respectable, with decent-sized door bins, a cubby under the centre armrest and a couple of cupholders by a wireless charging tray for a mobile phone between the front seats.

 Rear space

-Three adults in the back of the NX will find it a bit of a squeeze – the same is true in most family SUVs – but you can recline the seatbacks for a more laid-back seating position and the central tunnel is reasonably compact.
-In the BMW X3 xDrive30e, a central passenger is left with virtually no foot room.
+Three adults in the back of the NX will find it a bit of a squeeze (the same is true in most family SUVs) but you can recline the seatbacks for a more laid-back seating position.
+Plus, the hump in the floor is reasonably low, whereas in the X3, a middle passenger has very little foot space.

-The NX is not available as a seven-seater (neither are the Q5, X3, GLC or the XC60).
-If you want to carry more than five people, look at the Land Rover Discovery Sport or the Mercedes GLB.
+Like most rivals, the NX is a five-seater, with no seven-seater version.
+If you want to carry more than five people, look at the Land Rover Discovery Sport and Mercedes GLB.
 Of course, there are non-premium seven-seat SUVs too, including the excellent Hyundai Santa Fe.

 Seat folding and flexibility

-You can adjust the angle of the rear seatbacks in the NX, plus they split and fold flat in a 60/40 configuration when you need extra space for luggage.
+You can adjust the angle of the rear seatbacks in the NX, plus they split and fold flat in a 60/40 configuration (and lie flush with the boot floor) when you need extra space for luggage.

-True, some rivals, including the Q5, the X3, the GLC and the XC60, split in a more flexible 40/20/40 arrangement.
+The seats in the Audi Q5, BMW X3, Mercedes GLC and Volvo XC60 split in a more flexible 40/20/40 arrangement.
+Like in the X3, there aren’t any levers in the NX’s boot that allow you to fold down the rear seatbacks remotely, so you have to open the rear doors and reach in to release them.
 However, Lexus does at least give you a powered tailgate as standard on all trim levels.

 Boot space